tauri77/php-m3u8-downloader/README.md

 ```

-You can check the _example_ folder for a more complete usage.
+You can check the [example file](https://github.com/tauri77/php-m3u8-downloader/blob/main/example/index.php) for a more complete usage.

 ## Full options
 ```